 These results can only be achieved with a breast augmentation surgery, which, when performed in conjunction with a breast lift, will lift and enlarge the breasts at the same time.

-You can feel confident knowing that Dr. Richards and Dr. Jabs place your health and safety as their number one priority, and will take every possible measure to ensure that your procedure is successful, and that you achieve your ideal results.
+You can feel confident knowing that our experienced physicians place your health and safety as their number one priority, and will take every possible measure to ensure that your procedure is successful and that you achieve your ideal results.

 Combining a breast augmentation surgery with a breast lift offers several advantages, and, according to a recent study in the official medical journal of the American Society of Plastic Surgeons (ASPS), “Breast lift surgery and breast augmentation with implants can safely be performed in a single procedure.”
 The benefits of combining the two procedures include a lower risk of surgical complications, the convenience of a single experience under anesthesia, and having to undergo only one recovery period after your operation.
 Additionally, having the procedures performed together can be more cost-effective, and will enable you to achieve optimal results after one operation, rather than sequential procedures.

-Determining whether or not to combine your breast augmentation with a breast lift procedure may seem like a daunting task; however, you can rest easy knowing that you are in the extremely skilled and capable hands of two highly experienced plastic surgeons.
-Dr. Franklin Richards, M.D., Dr. Dean Jabs, M.D., and Dr. Keshav Magge, M.D. of Cosmetic Surgery Associates, make your health and safety their primary concern, and will take great care to ensure that your procedure is successful, and that you achieve your optimal results.
+Determining whether or not to combine your breast augmentation with a breast lift procedure may seem like a daunting task; however, you can rest easy knowing that you are in the extremely skilled and capable hands of three highly experienced plastic surgeons.
+Dr. Franklin Richards, M.D., Dr. Dean Jabs, M.D., and Dr. Keshav Magge, M.D. of Cosmetic Surgery Associates, make your health and safety their primary concern and will take great care to ensure that your procedure is successful and that you achieve your optimal results.